conancat/everest-kiki/README.md

 ## Using the CLI

 This project is a CLI application.
 After you start the application, you will be prompted to enter the order details.

-You can enter the following details:
+The `id`, `weight` and `distance` arguments are required for each Package.
+The `offerCode` argument is optional.

+Note that you can also run the application with the order details as command line arguments.
+See [Installing as a global CLI tool](#installing-as-a-global-cli-tool) for more details.

 ```